Atlanta Survival Actions Lawyers

 Medical bills, funeral bills, and the testimony of a medical examiner or a doctor may be helpful in establishing how long the individual survived.
 Some common medical bills that accompany survival actions in Atlanta are emergency room and EMS bills, and any other bills the individual incurred for medical care while still alive.
 This will vary based upon the treatment the patient received prior to their death.
 An attorney must prove that the at-fault party or entity was negligent to recover punitive damages.
 The evidence necessary to support these damages will establish the indifference or recklessness of the defendant and their actions.

-The Role of an Experienced Attorney
+The Role of an Experienced Atlanta Survival Actions Lawyer

 A dedicated attorney with experience filing survival actions in Atlanta can help the family understand the civil options available to them, whether they have a potential wrongful death claim, whether they have an independent estate claim, and what evidence is important to each claim.
 This can help them be certain that they are preserving, pursing and maximizing all potentially available claims.
 If a case does not incur many economic damages, a lawyer could help the family understand the noneconomic losses that may be much greater.

 This could allow for a much larger recovery than would be available for a claim based on economic damages and help the jury better understand the full impact of the loss.
 Consider retaining the representation of a lawyer with experience in survival actions in Atlanta today for your initial consultation.